-NOTE: Professor Sabl will be on leave until the beginning of Fall quarter 2014; he is currently (2013-14) a Visiting Professor in the Ethics, Politics and Economics Program at Yale.
+NOTE: Professor Sabl is currently on leave, serving as a Visiting Professor in the Ethics, Politics and Economics Program at Yale.
 He will not be in residence, though he will continue to check his UCLA email.

 Andrew Sabl is a political theorist whose research focuses on political ethics; democratic and constitutional theory; theories of toleration and political pluralism, and, most recently, the political theory of David Hume and questions of leadership and coordination.